Fellow Since 1993

-This profile was prepared when Chantasit Boonyasaranai was elected to the Ashoka Fellowship in 1993.
+This description of Chantasit Boonyasaranai's work was prepared when Chantasit Boonyasaranai was elected to the Ashoka Fellowship in 1993.

 Chantasit Boonyasaranai is building environmental knowledge and commitment to conservation among Thailand's youth by providing them with opportunities for hands-on experience.
 University students help high school students who in turn help elementary students; and, together, they are working to influence both school and parks policies.